Caaqil Dheryodhoobe

-Siyaad Qaasim better known as Caaqil Dheryodhoobe was a famous warrior chief and leader of a Duduble subclan said to have lived 8 generations ago or roughly 250 years ago (late 18th till early 19th century).
+Siyaad Qaasim better known as Caaqil Dheryodhoobe was a famous warrior chief and leader of a Duduble subclan said to have lived over 8 generations ago or roughly 300 years ago (late 1600s till mid 1700s).

 He was known for being a highly gifted and wise speaker with many stories originating about him.

 In one legendary tale, after a devastating war in Nugaal with a Majeerteen subclan from Garowe, Caaqil Siyaad was compelled to pay blood money, but sent goats as compensation.
-Dismayed by the gesture as blood money was traditionally valued in camels, the chief gave the following haiku puzzle to explain his rationale.
+Dismayed by the humiliating gesture as blood money was traditionally valued in camels, the chief gave the following haiku puzzle to explain his rationale.